enthought/traits/_sources/traits_user_manual/advanced.txt

 For example::

     # transient_metadata.py -- Example of using 'transient' metadata
-    from enthought.traits.api import HasTraits, File, Any
+    from traits.api import HasTraits, File, Any

     class DataBase ( HasTraits ):
         # The name of the data base file: